yuseflo/Interactive-Lab-Hub/Final Project/README.md

 <!-- ACRYLLIC CASE DESIGN -->
 #### Acryllic Case Design

 As a next step we designed the accryllic case for the matrix panel.
-We generated our design by adjusting pre-defined parameters on https://www.festi.info/boxes.py/.
+We generated our design by adjusting pre-defined parameters using [Festi](https://www.festi.info/boxes.py/).
 We used the Universal Box with parallel finger joint holes.
 The final box design can be seen in the following [file](./imgs/final_box_design.ai).
 After generating an appropriate design, we used cardboard instead of acryllic for our initial prototype.

 <img src="imgs/hardware_cardboard_casing.png" alt="Hardware" width=400/>